weleoka/raven/README.md

 ### Installation
 1. Git clone or download archive and extract.
 2. Make raven.py executable
-3. Run as shell script "./raven.py" in a terminal.
+3. Run with shell "./raven.py" in a terminal.